Roger Clemens: New York Yankees (1999–2003)

-Before the 1999 season, the Blue Jays traded Clemens to the New York Yankees for David Wells, Homer Bush, and Graeme Lloyd.
+On the first day of 1999 Spring Training, the Blue Jays traded Clemens to the New York Yankees for David Wells, Homer Bush, and Graeme Lloyd.
 Since his longtime uniform number #21 was in use by teammate Paul O'Neill, Clemens initially wore #12, before switching mid-season to #22.

 During the 1999 regular season, Clemens posted a 14–10 record with a 4.60 ERA.
 He logged a pair of wins in the postseason, though he lost Game 3 of the 1999 ALCS in a matchup against Red Sox ace Pedro Martínez, which was the Yankees' only loss in the 1999 playoffs.
 Clemens won the Yankees' Game 4 clincher over the Atlanta Braves, giving up only one run in 7 2/3 innings.

 Clemens followed up with a strong 2000 season, in which he finished with a 13–8 record with a 3.70 ERA for the regular season.
 Though Clemens lost two games in the ALDS against Oakland, the Yankees won the other three and thus advanced.
 In Game 4 of the ALCS against Seattle, Clemens set the ALCS record for strikeouts in a game when he fanned 15 batters in a one-hit shutout.
 In Game 2 of the 2000 World Series, Clemens pitched eight scoreless innings against the New York Mets.

 In 2001, Clemens became the first pitcher in MLB history to start a season 20–1 (finishing 20–3), and won his sixth Cy Young Award.
 Clemens started for the Yankees in Game 7 of the 2001 World Series against the Arizona Diamondbacks, where he dueled Curt Schilling to a standstill after 6 innings, yielding only one run.
 The Diamondbacks went on to win the game in the 9th.